 Well, when you don't know what to do, go back to things that worked for you in the past.
 I'm pretty proud that I know my "times tables", basically backwards.
 Reminiscing how the teachers got us to remember those tables, is a memory not easily forgotten.
 A patrolling teacher with a 15 inch wooden ruler, beat out the times on our backs, while we sang a rhyming song that engraved the times tables in our minds!
 Did we really know what we were recalling when asked a multiplication problem ~ or did we just "know" the verse?

 Who cares, I had all the answers and was able to follow a process that came up with a highly repeatable, highly qualitative, accurate quantitative answer over and over.
-That is what is required for folks to deliver in a business process.
+That is what is required from folks to deliver in a business process.
 So, could I use this method to teach them and get them to perform?

 "Modern" motivational teaching